-- The advancement of education aimed at preventing gambling harms for the benefit of the public in Great Britain, in particular young people and those who are most vulnerable, by carrying out research, by providing advice and information, by raising awareness, and by making grants; and, - Working to keep people in Great Britain safe from gambling harms through the application of a public health model based on three levels of prevention: primary universal promotion of a safer environment; secondary selective intervention for those who may be 'at risk'; and, tertiary direct support for those directly or indirectly affected by gambling disorder, by carrying out research, by providing advice and information, by raising awareness, and by making grants for the provision of effective treatment, interventions and support.
+- The advancement of education aimed at preventing gambling harms for the benefit of the public in Great Britain, in particular young people and those who are most vulnerable, by carrying out research, by providing advice and information, and by raising awareness. - Working to keep people in Great Britain safe from gambling harms through the application of a public health model based on three levels of prevention: - Primary universal promotion of a safer environment. - Secondary selective intervention for those who may be 'at risk'. - Tertiary direct support for those directly or indirectly affected by gambling disorder, by carrying out research, by providing advice and information, by raising awareness, and by commissioning the provision of effective treatment, interventions, and support.

 GambleAware has a framework agreement with the Gambling Commission to help deliver the National Strategy to Reduce Gambling Harms (April 2019) within the context of arrangements based on voluntary donations from the gambling industry.
-The Gambling Commission's National Strategy recognises the significant negative impact gambling can have on health and wellbeing, relationships, family and society and as such considers it to be a major public health issue, requiring a clear strategy combining prevention and education, treatment and support.
+The Gambling Commission's National Strategy recognises the significant negative impact gambling can have on health and wellbeing, relationships, family, and society and as such considers it to be a major public health issue, requiring a clear strategy combining prevention and education, treatment and support.

-Gambling operators licensed by the Gambling Commission are required to make annual financial donations to fund research, prevention, and treatment services.
-In June 2020, the Betting and Gaming Council announced that its (then) five largest members would contribute £100 million to GambleAware over four years.
-As a grant making charity, we are entering a new phase in our development as the profile of gambling increases.
+Gambling operators licensed by the Gambling Commission are required to make annual financial donations to fund research, prevention and treatment services.
+In June 2020, the Betting and Gaming Council announced that its (then) five largest members would contribute £100 million to GambleAware over four years; with this now becoming four members contributing £110m over the same period.
+As a commissioning charity, we are entering a new phase in our development as the profile of gambling increases.